 The following article is excerpted from “A Life of William Beadle” by James R. Smart.
 The complete work with footnotes and bibliography is available from the Library of the Wethersfield Historical Society.

 The poems illustrating this article are a broadside by William Woods followed by an account from the Connecticut Courant of December 17, 1782 and an article from The London Chronicle respectively.

 In Wethersfield Beadle became a highly successful merchant – “wealthier than most Connecticut merchants.
-And merchants, generally speaking, were wealthier than most citizens….Moving freely in elite social; circles; wed to a woman possibly from an elite family, and ranking among the elite financially, the adult Beadle, it seems, amply fulfilled the aspirations of Beadle, the youth.
-But during the American Revolution things change for the worse.
+And merchants, generally speaking, were wealthier than most citizens….Moving freely in elite social circles, wed to a woman possibly from an elite family, and ranking among the elite financially, the adult Beadle, it seems, amply fulfilled the aspirations of Beadle, the youth.
+But during the American Revolution things changed for the worse.

 Following the Boston Tea Party, the British Parliament passed a law that closed the Port of Boston to all ships, preventing supplies from reaching the citizens of Massachusetts.
 Beadle gave money for the relief of Boston.

 In exchange for his goods Beadle continued to accept Continental currency (which depreciated badly during the war) at face value.
 “After the continental paper currency began to diminish in value, almost every trader sold his goods at an enhanced price.
 Beadle however continued to sell his products at the original prices, and to receive the depreciated currency in payment.”